Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 At the very least, `@Api` is required to declare an API resource and `@ApiOperation` is required to declare an API operation.
 Without having those two combined, no output will be generated.
 Servlets require `@ApiImplicitParam` to define the method parameters whereas JAX-RS based application can utilize the basic `@XxxxParam` annotations (`@QueryParam`, `@PathParam`...).

-New in **1.3.9**: Annotations are now `@Inherited`.
-This means that defining them on interfaces or classes will affect the classes that implement/extend them.

 Table of contents:
 * [Quick Annotation Overview](#quick-annotation-overview)